EdZielinski/Project4Final/README.md

 # Charlie's Coffee and Sandwich Shop

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This website provides time estimates of inventory delivery for a small food vendor doing business within the city of Boson's subway system.
 The vendor delivers the inventory on the subway so it uses a uses Google's direction API to manage arrival times.
+Python, Flask, JavaScript, JSON, Socket.IO, HTML5 and CSS will drive the application.
+Sqlite will manage the logins, cart registrations, and inventory tracking.

 **Business functional summary description**